-BY PROF. ANDREA FRACASSO, DIRECTOR OF THE SCHOOL OF INTERNATIONAL STUDIES
+BY PROF. STEFANO SCHIAVO, DIRECTOR OF THE SCHOOL OF INTERNATIONAL STUDIES

 The contemporary world is in dynamic evolution and thus full of uncertainty, challenges, and opportunities.
 The conventional reference points that policy-makers and academics had used to understand the international system no longer provide the certainty they once did.
 The international system is still dominated by States as main actors but they must contend with a range of other actors that can now influence processes and outcomes, from organizations such as the European Union to individuals and associations making their voices heard in civil society.
-With its School of International Studies and the PhD Programme, the University of Trento seeks to respond to these changes and the consequently and rapidly increasing demand for internationally oriented professionals and academics who are capable of transcending the boundaries of traditional academic disciplines.
+With its School of International Studies and the PhD Programme, the University of Trento seeks to respond to these changes and the consequently and rapidly increasing demand for internationally oriented professionals and academics who are capable of transcending the disciplinary boundaries.

 The School of International Studies at the University of Trento is in many ways an ideal setting for such a Programme.
-It is interdisciplinary in nature - drawing from law, economics, political science, and history so that students can pursue advanced research in a broad variety of the issues characterising the contemporary international system and cutting across traditional academic boundaries.
+It is interdisciplinary in nature - drawing from law, economics, political science, sociology and history so that students can pursue advanced research in a broad variety of the issues characterising the contemporary international system and cutting across academic boundaries.
 Moreover, the University of Trento is among the most internationally oriented universities in Italy.
 The School's international vocation is reflected not only in its course offerings but also in its wide range of activities (e.g., seminars, workshops, conferences) and agreements with international partners (e.g. exchange programmes, joint research activities, internship programmes).
 The international dimension is also characteristic of the diverse composition of its past and current student body.
-Moreover, the School hosts a number of residents and visiting research fellows who contribute, together with Faculty members and PhD students, to the research activities conducted at the School.